mattmc3/antidote/README.md

 PZ doesn't try to be _clever_ when it can be **smart**.
 PZ is a full featured, fast, and easy to understand plugin manager encapsulated in [a single, small, clean Zsh script][pz.zsh].

 PZ does just enough to manage your Zsh plugins really well, and then gets out of your way.
+And it's unit tested too to make sure it works as expected!

 Plugins for Zsh made easy-pz.